Kolaches Recipe – American Special

 Recipe Notes:

-Dough : The dough should be soft and a little sticky.
-If it’s too sticky, add a little more flour.
+Dough Consistency: The dough should be soft and slightly sticky.
+If it’s too sticky to handle, add a little more flour, but be careful not to make it too dry.